 All that’s left to do is sit back in your own life-sized hammock and wait for the fairies to come for a visit.

-And if you’re looking for more fairy accessories, I’ve got you covered 😉 Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and our fairies will send some fairy dust your way too 😉
+BTW, if you’re looking for more fairy accessories, I’ve got you covered 😉 Disclosure: If you click the links below, we may receive a commission from Amazon.
+But don’t worry, it won’t come out of your pocket, and our fairies will send some fairy dust your way too 😉

 Sending much love as always, happy crafting, and thank you for popping in for a visit.